Table of Contents

 An electrolyte is a substance that dissociates in water into charged particles called ions.
 Positively charged ions are called cations.
 Negatively charged ions are called anions.
 Simply, an electrolyte is a substance that can conduct an electric current when melted or dissolved in water.

 Electrolysis is the process of passing an electric current through a substance in the molten or aqueous state thereby decomposing it.
 Glucose and urea do not dissociate in water because they have no electric charge.
 Therefore, these substances are called nonelectrolytes.
-Electrolyte is a compound which conducts electricity in the molten state or when dissolved in water.
+The electrolyte is a compound which conducts electricity in the molten state or when dissolved in water.

 An ionic compound for example, sodium chloride dissolved in water is called an electrolyte because it conducts electricity.
 Electrolytes are important body constituents because they,